University of New Hampshire: Academics

 In 2010, the Franklin Pierce Law Center in Concord was incorporated into the University of New Hampshire System and renamed the University of New Hampshire School of Law.
 It is the only law school in the state of New Hampshire.
 The School of Law offers Juris Doctor degrees in addition to graduate studies in Intellectual Property and Commerce & Technology.
 The University of New Hampshire Law School is renowned for its intellectual property law programs, consistently ranking in the top ten of U.S. News & World Report rankings.
 In 2012, it was ranked 4th behind the University of California at Berkeley, Stanford University and George Washington University.

 The Peter T. Paul College of Business and Economics building was opened for occupancy in January 2013.
 Formerly the Whittemore School of Business and Economics (WSBE), the Paul School offers degrees in Business Administration (featuring focuses in Accounting, Entrepreneurial Venture Creation, Finance, Information Systems Management, International Business and Economics, Management, and Marketing), Hospitality, and Economics (either in B.A. or B.S).

 As of the 2015 fall semester, the university had 12,840 undergraduate students and 2,500 graduate students enrolled in more than 200 majors.
-The student body comprises 47% in-state students, 49% out-of-state students, and 4% international students; and is 54% female and 46% male.
+The student body comprises 47% in-state students, 49% out-of-state students, and 4% foreign students; and is 54% female and 46% male.